Xinyuan-LilyGO/T-Display-S3/lib/TFT_eSPI/README.md

 * ILI9481 (DMA not supported with SPI)
 * ILI9486 (DMA not supported with SPI)
 * ILI9488 (DMA not supported with SPI)
-* HX8357B (16 bit parallel tested with RP2040)
+* HX8357B (16-bit parallel tested with RP2040)
-* HX8357C (16 bit parallel tested with RP2040)
+* HX8357C (16-bit parallel tested with RP2040)
 * HX8357D
 * R61581
 * RM68120 (support files added but untested)
 * RM68140
 * S6D02A1
 * SSD1351
-* SSD1963
+* SSD1963 (this controller only has a parallel interface option)
 * ST7735
 * ST7789
 * ST7796

 ILI9341 and ST7796 SPI based displays are recommended as starting point for experimenting with this library.

 The library supports some TFT displays designed for the Raspberry Pi (RPi) that are based on a ILI9486 or ST7796 driver chip with a 480 x 320 pixel screen.
-The ILI9486 RPi display must be of the Waveshare design and use a 16 bit serial interface based on the 74HC04, 74HC4040 and 2 x 74HC4094 logic chips.
+The ILI9486 RPi display must be of the Waveshare design and use a 16-bit serial interface based on the 74HC04, 74HC4040 and 2 x 74HC4094 logic chips.
 Note that due to design variations between these displays not all RPi displays will work with this library, so purchasing a RPi display of these types solely for use with this library is NOT recommended.

 A "good" RPi display is the [MHS-4.0 inch Display-B type ST7796](http://www.lcdwiki.com/MHS-4.0inch_Display-B) which provides good performance.
 This has a dedicated controller and can be clocked at up to 80MHz with the ESP32 (125MHz with overclocked RP2040, 55MHz with STM32 and 40MHz with ESP8266).
 The [MHS-3.5 inch RPi ILI9486](http://www.lcdwiki.com/MHS-3.5inch_RPi_Display) based display is also supported, however the MHS ILI9341 based display of the same type does NOT work with this library.

 Some displays permit the internal TFT screen RAM to be read, a few of the examples use this feature.
 The TFT_Screen_Capture example allows full screens to be captured and sent to a PC, this is handy to create program documentation.

-The library supports Waveshare 2 and 3 colour ePaper displays using full frame buffers.
-This addition is relatively immature and thus only one example has been provided.

 The library includes a "Sprite" class, this enables flicker free updates of complex graphics.
 Direct writes to the TFT with graphics functions are still available, so existing sketches do not need to be changed.

 # Sprites

 A Sprite is notionally an invisible graphics screen that is kept in the processors RAM.
 Graphics can be drawn into the Sprite just as they can be drawn directly to the screen.
 Once the Sprite is completed it can be plotted onto the screen in any position.
 If there is sufficient RAM then the Sprite can be the same size as the screen and used as a frame buffer.
-Sprites by default use 16 bit colours, the bit depth can be set to 8 bits (256 colours) , or 1 bit (any 2 colours) to reduce the RAM needed.
-On an ESP8266 the largest 16 bit colour Sprite that can be created is about 160x128 pixels, this consumes 40Kbytes of RAM.
-On an ESP32 the workspace RAM is more limited than the datasheet implies so a 16 bit colour Sprite is limited to about 200x200 pixels (~80Kbytes), an 8 bit sprite to 320x240 pixels (~76kbytes).
+Sprites by default use 16-bit colours, the bit depth can be set to 8 bits (256 colours) , or 1 bit (any 2 colours) to reduce the RAM needed.
+On an ESP8266 the largest 16-bit colour Sprite that can be created is about 160x128 pixels, this consumes 40Kbytes of RAM.
+On an ESP32 the workspace RAM is more limited than the datasheet implies so a 16-bit colour Sprite is limited to about 200x200 pixels (~80Kbytes), an 8-bit sprite to 320x240 pixels (~76kbytes).
 A 1 bit per pixel Sprite requires only 9600 bytes for a full 320 x 240 screen buffer, this is ideal for supporting use with 2 colour bitmap fonts.

 One or more sprites can be created, a sprite can be any pixel width and height, limited only by available RAM.
-The RAM needed for a 16 bit colour depth Sprite is (2 x width x height) bytes, for a Sprite with 8 bit colour depth the RAM needed is (width x height) bytes.
+The RAM needed for a 16-bit colour depth Sprite is (2 x width x height) bytes, for a Sprite with 8-bit colour depth the RAM needed is (width x height) bytes.
 Sprites can be created and deleted dynamically as needed in the sketch, this means RAM can be freed up after the Sprite has been plotted on the screen, more RAM intensive WiFi based code can then be run and normal graphics operations still work.

 Drawing graphics into a sprite is very fast, for those familiar with the Adafruit "graphicstest" example, this whole test completes in 18ms in a 160x128 sprite.
 Examples of sprite use can be found in the "examples/Sprite" folder.

 Sprites can be plotted to the TFT with one colour being specified as "transparent", see Transparent_Sprite_Demo example.

 If an ESP32 board has SPIRAM (i.e. PSRAM) fitted then Sprites will use the PSRAM memory and large full screen buffer Sprites can be created.
-Full screen Sprites take longer to render (~45ms for a 320 x 240 16 bit Sprite), so bear that in mind.
+Full screen Sprites take longer to render (~45ms for a 320 x 240 16-bit Sprite), so bear that in mind.

 The "Animated_dial" example shows how dials can be created using a rotated Sprite for the needle.
 To run this example the TFT interface must support reading from the screen RAM (not all do).
 The dial rim and scale is a jpeg image, created using a paint program.